giovannipozzobon/rp2350pc_job/documents/modules.md

 ## Current Requirements

 For reasons not yet full understood, the system will not start reliably without the USB library, so at present it is mandatory.
-This is not an issue, other than the slow boot up (about 8-9 seconds).
-I cannot currently start the display without starting USB (this takes about 2/3 of that time) - the remaining 3s are actually working but the display takes that long to sync.
+This is not an issue, other than the slow boot up (about 5-6 seconds).
+I cannot currently start the display without starting USB so this means the display is blank for that initial period, but it does flash the Green LED.

 ## Current Modules